IS200VPRWRH1B - Turbine Protection Board

 Functional Description

-IS200VPRWRH1B is a turbine potection board developed by General Electric.
+IS200VPRWRH1B is a turbine protection board developed by General Electric.
 It is a part of Mark VI control system.
 The Mark VI system offers various configurations to suit diverse operational requirements, ensuring seamless integration and optimal performance in turbine control applications.
 Mark VI system stands as a versatile, reliable, and adaptable solution for turbine control, offering various configurations and features to meet diverse operational needs while ensuring optimal performance, reliability, and ease of maintenance.

 Redundancy Features